MicrosoftDocs/windows-powershell-docs/docset/windows/addsadministration/disable-adaccount.md

 - The cmdlet is run from an Active Directory provider drive.
 - A default naming context or partition is defined for the AD LDS environment.
-To specify a default naming context for an AD LDS environment, set the **msDS-defaultNaminIontext** property of the Active Directory directory service agent (DSA) object (**nTDSDSA**) for the AD LDS instance.
+To specify a default naming context for an AD LDS environment, set the **msDS-defaultNamingContext** property of the Active Directory directory service agent (DSA) object (**nTDSDSA**) for the AD LDS instance.

 ## EXAMPLES